A quantum analogue of convex optimization: Problem formulation and results

 \subsection{Quantum optimization of quantum objectives}

 Our objective function $h$ is defined on the function space

 An optimization problem is often stated as: find the best element from a given set.
-It is unclear what it means to find the best element over the inifinite-dimensional space $L^2(\rn)$, when we are bound to a physical machine hosting only a finite number of qubits.
+It is unclear what it means to find the best element over the inifinite-dimensional space $L^2(\rn)$, using a quantum computer hosting only a finite number of qubits.

 The infinity of the domain is already a familiar issue in classical optimization.
 For instance, we know $\min_{x\in\mathbb R} x^2 =0$ at $x = 0$ even though $\mathbb R$ is infinite.
-More generally, if we are given certificate for $f(x^*)$, we know that $\min_x f(x)\le f(x^*)$.
-This idea of a certificate of optimization can be formalized as follow.
+More generally, if we are given a certificate for $f(x^*)$, we know that $\min_x f(x)\le f(x^*)$.
+This idea of a certificate for optimization can be formalized as follow.

 \begin{definition}[generalization of~\cite{LP24}] Given an objective function $f:X \rightarrow\mathbb R$, a pair of algorithms $(p,v)$ minimizes $f$ to a value $\alpha$ up to error $\epsilon$, if the following conditions hold. \begin{enumerate} \item The algorithm $v$ correctly verifies $\min_X f\le \alpha$: \begin{enumerate} \item If $\text{min}_{x\in X}f(x) \le \alpha$: $\exists$ $|w\rangle$ on finitely many (qu)bits such that $v(|w\rangle) =1$ w.p. $\ge 2/3$. \item If $\text{min}_{x\in X}f(x) \ge \alpha +\epsilon$: $\forall$ $ |w\rangle$ on finitely many (qu)bits, we have $v(|w\rangle) =1$ w.p. $\le 1/3$. \end{enumerate} \item The algorithm $p$, w.p. $\ge 2/3$, outputs a finite length $|w'\rangle$ such that $v(|w'\rangle)=1 $. \end{enumerate} \end{definition} In this paper, we find the minimum of objective functions in polynomial time in the following sense.